 Commitments and reporting requirements vary from one Participant category to the next, these commitments and reporting requirements are laid out for each Participant category here.

-TSA will audit participants regularly or at specific dates during day time business hours.
-TSA will conduct desk reviews of accredited Participants, audits at the Participant’s location or both where it deems this necessary.
+TSA will audit participants regularly or at specific dates during business hours.
+TSA will provide a minimum of 2 weeks' notice prior to an audit.
+TSA will conduct desk reviews of accredited participants, audits at the participant's location or both where it deems this necessary.

 Failure to meet any of the review/audit requirements by the participants may result in action that may include revocation of Participant status.